Package ProbBreed

 ID level category prob

-Figure 9: Joint probability of superior performance and stability
+Figure 9: Lollipop plot with the joint probability of superior performance and stability of selection candidates.

-It is exactly the same idea as previously stated, but instead of using the marginal genotypic effect of each genotype, we use the conditional genotypic effect (\(g_{jk} = g_j + ge_{jk}\)):
+It is exactly the same idea as previously stated, but instead of using the marginal genotypic effect of each genotype, we use the within environment genotypic effect \(\left(g_{jk} = g_j + ge_{jk}\right)\):

 The results are accessed using the following commands: